 How Anabolic Steroids Improve Athletic Performance

-Anabolic steroids enhance muscle strength and muscular power.
-Thus, they enhance performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, distance cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.
+Anabolic steroids increase muscle strength and muscular power.
+Thus, they improve performance in sports/events that require explosive power such as football, wrestling, shot put, 100-meter dash, etc. They do not appear to be beneficial in events such as marathon, distance cycling, etc. However, their ability to boost muscle protein metabolism suggests that anabolic steroids might enhance training and recovery in any athlete.

 Q: Will I get arrested if I use anabolic steroids?

 ANSWER: Quite honestly, yes you could!
 Any time prescription drugs are used or distributed without a prescription, laws are being broken.
 Further, anabolic steroids are "controlled substances" in the US...they belong to the C-III group.
 Penalties for the first offense can include a maximum prison sentence of 5 years, a maximum fine of $15,000, and a mandatory probation period of 2 years.
 Those penalties double for a 2nd offense.